Sitecore-Hackathon/2021-admin-b/README.md

 4. ??
 Open solution in Visual Studio and run build
 ...
 5. profit

+If you restart these steps, be sure to run this first:

+    cd docker
+    .\clean.ps1

 ### Configuration
 ⟹ If there are any custom configuration that has to be set manually then remember to add all details here.